 Cats are curious, and they’re known troublemakers.
 They get into everything, and since they believe that everything they see belongs to them, they’ll tear things up without giving it a second thought.
 Sometimes, this includes your houseplants.
 You might find your cat ripping your plants apart or chewing on the leaves; either way, it’s not something you want to see.

 Aside from the obvious mess and damage to your plants, this behavior is potentially harmful to your feline.
 Many plants are toxic to cats, and you might not realize that one of your houseplants is poisonous to your cat until it nibbles on one of its leaves!

-How can you stop a cat from eating plants?
-And why is it doing so in the first place?
-In this article, we’ll answer these questions, and we’ll even provide eight methods you can use to stop your cat from eating any more plants.
+So, why is your cat doing this in the first place?
+In this article, we’ll answer all your questions, and we’ll even provide eight methods you can use to stop your cat from eating any more plants.

 Why Your Cat Is Eating Plants

 Before we start discussing the ways you can stop your cat’s plant-eating behavior, it’s important to understand why your cat is eating plants in the first place.
 There are four main reasons for this behavior, and your cat could be eating plants for any one of these reasons, or even for a combination of several.

 As stated in the intro, cats are curious creatures.
 They get bored easily.
 When a cat is bored, it looks for something entertaining.
 In this case, your cat has settled upon your plants as its new source of entertainment.

 Of course, your cat doesn’t see anything wrong with this.
 After all, the house and everything inside belongs to its feline ruler.
 Any plant it sees is clearly intended to be a plaything.